Back to Guides

 Layer 3: Evidence-Grade Attestation

 Cryptographic evidence that safety controls actually executed for a specific inference, verifiable by external parties without access to vendor systems.
-No vendor can prove it.
+This layer is still relatively immature.

 Why Layer 3 Matters